What is the Saint Mary's College Microsoft Campus Agreement?

 Students wishing to upgrade their version of Windows should also refer to their computer's documentation or manufacturer's website to confirm compatibility and the availability of drivers for their computer model.
 Not all computers can support operating system upgrades.

-ResNet recommends purchasing a computer that has Windows Vista Ultimate Edition, Windows Vista Business Edition, Windows 7 Ultimate Edition, Windows 7 Professional Edition, Windows 8, or WIndows 8 Pro Edition already installed on it to ensure compatibility.
+ResNet recommends purchasing a computer that has Windows Vista Ultimate Edition, Windows Vista Business Edition, Windows 7 Ultimate Edition, Windows 7 Professional Edition, Windows 8, or Windows 8 Pro Edition (including Windows 8.1 and Windows 8.1 Pro) already installed on it to ensure compatibility.

 Students wishing to receive assistance with installing software they purchase through the Microsoft Campus Agreement can contact the ResNet Office.
 The ResNet Office can assist with Microsoft Office installations.
 Students are responsible for backing up their own data and upgrading their own operating systems.
 The ResNet Office can guide students through the process of upgrading their computer, and can guide students through backing up data, but cannot complete the upgrade or backup process for students.

 The ResNet Office is located at 113 Haggar College Center.
 The hours for the ResNet Office are posted at http://www.saintmarys.edu/resnet/.
 The ResNet Office is not open during fall and spring breaks, midsemester and summer vacations, and other times during the academic year when classes are not in session.

 Prices are subject to change at any time.
 There are no refunds or exchanges for Microsoft Campus Agreement software purchases.